-A domain specification structure is a nested pair DS = (m,S), where m is a markable and S is a domain structure.
-A domain structure is either a pair (P,v), consisting of a predicate P and an individuation specification v, or a sequence (DS1, ...
-DSk), of domain specification structures, or a pair (DS, M), where M is a sequence of one or more 'modification specifications' (see next item).
+- 1. A domain specification structure is a nested pair DS = $\langle m, S \rangle$, where m is a markable and S is a domain structure.
+A domain structure is either a pair $\langle P, v \rangle$, consisting of a predicate P and an individuation specification v, or a sequence $\langle DS_1, ..., DS_k \rangle$, of domain specification structures, or a pair $\langle DS, M \rangle$, where DS is a domain specification structure and M is a modification or a sequence of modifications . (see next item). - A modification is a structure for noun-noun modification, adjectival modification, or modification by a PP or a relative clause, i.e., it is either a pair (predicate, restrictions), or a pair (adjectival structure, distribution), or a triple (PP structure, distribution, linking), or a triple (relative clause structure, distribution, linking), or a triple (possessive structure, distribution, linking).

-- A modification specification is either a modifying noun structure, or a pair (adjectival structure, distribution), or a triple (PP structure, distribution, linking), or a triple (relative clause structure, distribution, linking), or a triple (possessive structure, distribution, linking). - 3.
-A specification of reference domain involvement is either a numerical predicate or an amount structure, i.e. a pair $\langle n, u \rangle$ consisting of a numerical predicate n and either a basic unit of measurement or a unit structure.
-A unit structure is a triple $\langle u_1, r, u_2 \rangle$ , where $u_1$ and $u_2$ are either a basic unit or a unit structure, and r is either the operation of multiplication or that of division.